rocjs/roc/README.md

 ```

 ### Where to go from here
-Read the documentation for the particular extension that is used for more details on what it does.
+Read the documentation for the particular package that is used for more details on what it does.
 A very common use-case is to make modifications to your `roc.config.js`.
-To get a better understanding of all the possible options in the extension use the `roc list-settings` command or `--help` for a specific command.
+To get a better understanding of all the possible options in the package use the `roc list-settings` command or `--help` for a specific command.

-## Extensions
+## Packages
-Roc is highly flexible and makes it easy to create new extensions.
-It does not enforce limits on what the extensions do or how they do it.
-It is trivial to both create new extensions and to extend existing ones.
+Roc is highly flexible and makes it easy to create new packages.
+It does not enforce limits on what the packages do or how they do it.
+It is trivial to both create new packages and to extend existing ones.
 For example it would be possible to create a alternative to `roc-web` that uses [Browserify](http://browserify.org/) instead of [Webpack](http://webpack.github.io/).

-### Current Extensions
+### Current Packages
 | Project | Github page |
 | ------- | ----------- |
 | Roc Web | https://github.com/vgno/roc-web |
 | Roc Web React | https://github.com/vgno/roc-web-react |

-#### Example of tasks handled by these extensions
+#### Example of tasks handled by these packages
 - Building and bundling through [Webpack](http://webpack.github.io/).
 - Web server through [Koa](http://koajs.com/).
 - [React](http://facebook.github.io/react/) (complete with [Redux](https://github.com/rackt/redux) and server side rendering).